Jeremy Levin: Business career

-Levin is the chairman and CEO of Ovid Therapeutics Inc., which is developing targeted small-molecule therapies that seek to reduce seizures with fewer side effects.
-It is also working on drugs to restore neuronal homeostasis, targeting conditions such as epilepsy and cerebral cavernous malformation.
+Levin is co-founder and Executive Chairman of Ovid Therapeutics, a biotechnology company developing small molecule medicines for brain disorders with significant unmet medical need.
+Ovid is advancing a pipeline of targeted small molecule candidates designed to modulate neuronal hyperexcitability associated with neurological and neuropsychiatric disorders.
+Its programs include OV329, a next-generation GABA-aminotransferase inhibitor being developed for treatment-resistant seizures, and a portfolio of direct KCC2 activators including OV350 and OV4071 for multiple central nervous system disorders.

 Before joining Ovid, Levin served as president and CEO of Israel's Teva Pharmaceutical Industries Ltd. (NYSE:TEVA), one of the world's largest pharmaceutical companies.
 Previously, he was a member of the executive committee of Bristol-Myers Squibb (NYSE:BMY), where he had global responsibilities for strategy, alliances and transactions.
 In this role, he devised and led BMY's “String of Pearls” business development strategy.
 Levin acquired Medarex Inc. in July 2009, turning BMY into a leader in immunooncology.
 Prior to this, Levin was head of global business development and strategic alliances at Novartis (NYSE: NVS), and previously served as chairman and CEO of Cadus Pharmaceuticals, Inc.

-Levin serves as the chairman of the board of OPTHEA and is on the board of directors at Graviton and Gensaic.
-Levin was elected chairman of the Biotechnology Innovation Organization (BIO) in 2019; he has since stepped down.
+Levin serves as Chairman of the Board of Ceryvyn Therapeutics and is a member of the board of directors of Gensaic.
+He previously served on the board of directors of Graviton Bioscience.
+Levin served as Chairman of the Board of the Biotechnology Innovation Organization (BIO) from 2019 to 2021 and subsequently became Chairman Emeritus.

 Levin frequently speaks at biopharmaceutical conferences about companies' relationships with patients, innovation in the biopharmaceutical industry, expanding mergers and acquisitions, globalising the biopharmaceutical industry, and propelling interface of the digital health and biopharmaceutical industries and leaders.
 In a 2018 speech at the Kellogg-Recanati International Executive MBA Program in Tel Aviv, Levin described how emerging leaders in shape the future of healthcare and technology.
 At the Keck Graduate Institute’s (KGI) 25 Years of Innovation Speaker Series, he discussed “the Innovation Symphony” and values that are crucial for the future of biomedical innovation.

 Levin wrote the first book on the biotechnology industry's response to the COVID-19 pandemic, Biotechnology in the Time of Covid-19: Commentaries from the Front Line.
-The book includes commentaries from industry leaders about their experiences during the pandemic, emphasizing the importance of biotechnology in responding to global health crises.
+The book includes commentaries from biotechnology industry leaders about their experiences during the pandemic and the role of biotechnology in responding to global health crises.

+In 2026, Levin published Biotech in the Balance: Saving a Strategic Industry in an Age of Distrust, a book examining the scientific, financial, regulatory, and societal challenges facing the biotechnology industry.